crimsoncore/thev/src/etw.md

 # ETW - Event Tracing for Windows (Kernel mode)

-> **TL;DR** ETW basically is  a kernel level debug logging mechanism in Windows - it allows to gather advanced telemetry about functions being called.
-Windows Even Logs contain a subset of ETW events.
-Typically used by application developers to debug programs, but has found its way as a telemetry source for EDR's.
+> **TL;DR** ETW basically is a kernel level debug logging mechanism in Windows - it allows to gather advanced telemetry about functions being called. `Windows Event Logs` contain a subset of ETW events.
+Typically used by application developers to debug programs, but has found its way as a telemetry source for `EDR's`.

 Event Tracing for Windows (ETW) is a high speed tracing facility built into Windows.
 Using a buffering and logging mechanism implemented in the operating system kernel, ETW provides an infrastructure for events raised by both user mode (apps) and kernel mode components (drivers).
 ETW can be used for system and app diagnosis, troubleshooting, and performance monitoring.